tscholze/kotlin-kpi-native-blinkt/README.md

 ## How to run

-Open the `build_deploy.start.sh` file, edit `PI_HOST` property and click the play symbol on the first line of the file
+Open the `build_deploy.start.sh` file, edit `PI_HOST` property and click the play symbol on the first line of the file.

 ## Contributing